mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 Instructions analogous to those for 1C.

 ### Sup Fig 6B
+Run the command below the Supplementary Fig6B comment.
+This will create the marker gene feature plots in `../figures` as `temp.pdf`.

 ## Supplementary Fig 7
 Instructions analogous to those for 1C.